-The recently launched Government and Legislative Law Clinic (GLLC) provides students with the unique opportunity to observe and participate in the many facets of governmental law, policy and the legislative process.
-Working under the direct supervision of clinical faculty and clients in legislative, administrative and judicial settings, students will gain first-hand experience working with government clients on legal issues with policy significance.
-Clients for the Spring 2011 semester included the Wisconsin Legislative Research Bureau, Legislative Council, Department of Health and the Department of Agriculture, Trade and Consumer Protection.
+The GLC provides students with the unique opportunity to observe and participate in the many facets of governmental law, policy and the legislative process.
+Working under the direct supervision of clinical faculty and attorneys in legislative, administrative and judicial settings, students gain first-hand experience working with government agencies on legal issues with policy significance.
+Students have completed externships as part of the GLC at the following agency sites:

-The GLLC requires a minimum commitment of 14-16 hours each week, divided between 10-12 hours per week with a client (sometimes on site), a weekly class seminar and one-on-one session with clinic
+The GLC requires a minimum commitment of 16 hours each week.
+Students work 12-16 hours per week with a government agency, participate in a weekly seminar (Friday mornings at 11:00 am) and attend one-on-one project sessions with clinic

 faculty.
 Students accepted into the clinical program typically earn 4 credits.

 The clinic is open to second and third year law students during the Fall and Spring semester.
 Students may enroll for multiple semesters with Director approval.
 Students with legislative experience, interested in a specific area of law or policy, or those simply curious in the "behind the scenes" of state and federal government, are welcome to participate in this new and interactive clinic experience.

 Please contact Clinic Director Erin McBride for more information or application materials at firstname.lastname@example.org.